Using Shared Load Balancers (Entry Level)

 Caution

-• Dedicated load balancer: If IP as a Backend is not enabled for a load balancer that has a TCP or UDP listener, there is no need to configure security group rules and firewall rules to allow traffic from VPC where the backend subnet of the load balancer works to the backend servers associated with the TCP or UDP listener.
+• Dedicated load balancers: If IP as a Backend is not enabled for a load balancer that has a TCP or UDP listener, there is no need to configure security group rules and Firewall rules to allow traffic from the backend subnet where the load balancer is deployed to the backend servers.

 Creating ECSs